 Our Employment Solicitors understand how stressful losing your job can be.
 Employment law is complex and changes regularly.
 You need to get the right legal advice.
-Expert Employment Solicitors at our Salisbury, Verwood and Andover offices will advise on your employment rights and attempt to negotiate a settlement.
+Expert Employment Solicitors at our Salisbury, Fordingbridge and Andover offices will advise on your employment rights and attempt to negotiate a settlement.
 Where this is impossible we represent clients at Employment Tribunals in Wiltshire, Hampshire, Dorset, Somerset and further afield.

 How long do I have to bring an Employment Tribunal claim?